TL;DR

 2. Implement Driver Declaration Forms Require all employees who may drive for work to complete and sign a declaration form annually.
 This form should ask them to:

-3. Conduct Physical Document Checks Do not skip this step.
-You must physically or digitally inspect the employee's documents:
+3. Conduct Physical Document Checks Do not skip this step. you should consider whether you may need to physically or digitally inspect the employee's documents:

 4. Schedule Regular Re-checks Insurance policies, MOTs, and driving licence statuses are not static.
 Set up a diary system to re-check these documents annually, or more frequently for high-mileage drivers.